OxymoRonald/EMS-Quiz/README.md

 - [x] Sample questions
 - [ ] Descriptions for answers
 - [ ] Questions on each SOP topic
+- [ ] Add timer option for questions
 - [ ] Code cleanup